skimrey/Spellbook/README.md

 # stenotypy AKA Spellbook

-QWERTY chord dictionary based on Laszlo's code https://www.autohotkey.com/board/topic/6426-chording-keyboard-strings-sent-at-key-combinations/
+AHK QWERTY chord dictionary based on Laszlo's code https://www.autohotkey.com/board/topic/6426-chording-keyboard-strings-sent-at-key-combinations/

 - Please note some keyboards will not work completely based on their matrix.
 Mechanical keyboards are recommended, but my laptop keyboard works surprisingly well so YMMV